U.S. war veteran released by North Korea returns home

 North Korea detained Merrill E. Newman for crimes it accused him of committing during the conflict six decades ago as a member of the U.S. special forces.
 He was released for humanitarian reasons after he apologized, the country's state news agency said.

 Newman flew to China, where he boarded an 11-and-a-half-hour flight home.
-His United Airlines flight landed at about 9 a.m.
-(1700 GMT).
+His United Airlines airlines flight landed at about 9 a.m.

 Accompanied by half a dozen police officers, Newman looked to be in good health and held his wife's hand before walking up to a podium to briefly address the press at the airport's arrivals hall.